davidcberry/canvas-advanced-addons/README.md

 06/07/2013 - version 1.0.3

-* Updated social icons to use the new FontAwesome Icon font in Canvas 5.3.0+.
+* Updated social icons to use the Social Icon font in Canvas 5.3.0+.
+* Added functionlity to add a search box to the header.

 04/26/2013 - version 1.0.2